Birkenstock is now an $8 billion company | CNN Business

 Editor’s Note: A version of this story appeared in CNN Business’ Nightcap newsletter.
 To get it in your inbox, sign up for free, here.

-The beloved cork-soled shoemaker priced its initial public offering tonight at $46 a share, making Birkenstock an $8.6 billion company.
-That’s according to multiple reports Tuesday evening citing people familiar with the matter.
+The beloved cork-soled shoemaker announced that it will price its initial public offering at $46 a share — in the middle of the price range it indicated last week.
+The listing will raise $1.5 billion and make Birkenstock an $8.6 billion company.

+Once all shares in the company — including those held by existing investors and shares issued to employees — are taken into account, Birkenstock’s market capitalization rises to $9.3 billion.

 The backstory